How to Do a Balance Transfer the Smart Way

 Step 4: Aggressively Pay off Your Debt

-If you were approved for a lower credit limit and were unable to transfer all of your debt using the promotion, you may be left with some debts dangling at your old APRs.
-In that circumstance, you’ll have to prioritize which of your balances to pay off first — the old or the new.
+If you were approved for a lower credit limit and are unable to transfer all of your debt, you may be left with some debts dangling at your old APRs.
+In that case, you’ll have to prioritize which balances to pay off first:

 FAQs